maekitalo/cxxtools/doc/argument-parsing-howto.markdown

 ### long boolean switch

-If you like longer arguments you may pass a string as noted alreads:
+If you like longer arguments you may pass a string as noted already:

     int main(int argc, char* argv[])
     {